 I hot-glued it onto the black sweatsuit.
 I wish I had thought about using orange duct tape instead! 🙂

 Bear: Here is an easy bear costume to make.

 If you’re super busy (and who isn’t these days??), purchasing a costume is the ultimate time saver.
 Check out these fun, ready-made costumes available from Costumes 4 Less.

-I hope these 9 epic Cub Scout inspired Halloween costumes have given your son some ideas for his costume this year.
-Leave a comment and let me know what he chose!
+I hope these 9 epic Cub Scout inspired Halloween costumes have given your child some ideas for their costume this year.
+Leave a comment, and let me know what they chose!

 Yours in Scouting,

 P.S.
 Need a Halloween skit or song for your October pack meeting?
 Click over for some ideas!